SumoLogic/sumologic-docker-logging-driver/README.md

 A Docker logging driver plugin to send logs to Sumo Logic.

-**Disclaimer:** This plugin is still being developed.
-We recommend using this plugin in non-production environments.

 **Note:** Docker plugins are not yet supported on Windows; see Docker's logging driver plugin [documentation].

 [documentation]: https://github.com/docker/cli/blob/master/docs/extend/plugins_logging.md